TheRealBilaal/view-source/README.md

 # View Source
-PHP script that shows the HTML source code of a website with syntax highlighting and code beautifying for use on mobile devices
+PHP script that shows the HTML source code of a website with syntax highlighting and code beautifying for use on mobile devices.

 ## Setup
-Setup a web server and upload `index.php`
+Setup a web server and upload `index.php`.

-Download the latest version of GeSHi (Generic Syntax Highlighter) from the official website http://qbnz.com/highlighter/ and place the uncompressed folder `geshi` in the same directory of `index.php`
+Download the latest version of GeSHi (Generic Syntax Highlighter) from the official website http://qbnz.com/highlighter/ and place the uncompressed folder `geshi` in the same directory of `index.php`.

 On the mobile device, create a bookmark with an approperiate name e.g. `View Source`.
-In the URL field, enter the contents of `bookmark.js`, making sure to replace `localhost` with the URL of the web server
+In the URL field, enter the contents of `bookmark.js`, making sure to replace `localhost` with the URL of the web server.

 ## Customise